Ben-harder/ProcessData/README.md

 This application will combine a directory of comma delimited data.

 * How can the subject ID be assertained if the data file names aren't all the same format?
+* How does the original program do it?